utsavanand2/docs/docs/pricing/README.md

 After completing the trial, you have several options for purchase.

-## Personal use, non-commercial use
+## What is personal, non-commercial use?

 A discounted license is made available for use with an unlimited amount of tunnels for non-commercial, personal-use.